 In some respects, what causes problem gambling is not important.
 What is most important is recognizing when gambling is becoming a problem, and dealing with it.

 Anyone who has become addicted to gambling or is having some kind of gambling problem is likely to show certain signs.
 The following is a list of signs that suggest you have an issue and need to seek help.

-If you’re finding it really difficult to give up, then don’t be ashamed to seek help.
+If you’re finding it really difficult to stop, then don’t be ashamed to seek help.
 Gambling addiction, like any form of addiction, is not necessarily easy to beat.
 There are many organizations that can offer you the resources and assistance you need to get over your addiction.
-We have listed some of these below, along with their websites where you can find more information.
+We have listed some of these below, along with their websites, where you can find more information.

 Based in the United Kingdom, Gamcare offers support and counseling to those suffering with a gambling problem.